Jimil1407/cursor-2d-animation/bolt/backend/API_DOCUMENTATION.md

-# Backend API Documentation
+# PromptMotion Backend API Documentation

-This document provides detailed information about the backend API endpoints, their request/response formats, and usage examples.
+This document provides detailed information about the PromptMotion backend API endpoints, their request/response formats, and usage examples.

 ## Base URL